virgesmith/inexmo/README.md

 ### Qualifiers

-In Python function arguments are always passed by "value reference", but C++ allows multiple methods.
-The default mapping uses by-value, which when objects are shallow-copied, (like numpy arrays) is not unreasonable.
+In Python function arguments are always passed by "value reference" (essentially a modifiable reference to an immutable* object), but C++ is more flexible.
+The default mapping uses by-value, which when objects are shallow-copied, (like numpy arrays) is often sufficient.
 To change this behaviour, annotate the function arguments, passing an appropriate instance of `CppQualifier`, e.g.:

+&ast; unless its a `dict`, `list`, `set` or `bytearray`

 ```py
 from typing import Annotated